 Good Morning Children and Your Parents

 We hope you are all keeping well.
 It's Friday again and we come to the end of another school week.
 Where are the weeks going!?
 Are you ready for your weekend break?
 Have you made any plans for the weekend?
 The weather is supposed to be nice over the weekend, so hopefully you will be able to do something nice outdoors or meet up with your friends or family or even go on a shopping trip.

 Did you enjoy the topic work yesterday?
 Wasn't it interesting to learn all about the Philippines and it was very kind of Miss Sykes to share all the information with us.

-Phonics: Today’s phonic story is called ‘The Presentation’.
-We are still learning to read and write words that contain ve saying /v/.
-How many can you spot today?
+Phonics: Today’s phonic story is called ‘The Gnome’.
+We are still learning to read and write sentences with words containing gn.

 Let’s do a mindfulness activity.
 Just click on the video.